 The links between forced labor and the economy, of course, are not limited to China’s Uyghur region, or to cotton.
 As multiple investigations in recent years have shown, the global marketplace in multiple sectors is tainted with forced labor in multiple industries.

-Recently, the non-governmental organization C4ADS published Everybody’s Business, in which it provides information on the situation in the Uyghur region’s agricultural and industrial sector, and identifies nine goods produced in disproportionately high volumes in the Uyghur region that are part of global supply chains: cotton, tomato products, pepper products, nuts, rayon, calcium carbide, polysilicon, wind turbines, and beryllium.
+Recently, the non-governmental organization C4ADS published Everybody’s Business, which provides information on the situation in the Uyghur region’s agricultural and industrial sectors and identifies nine goods produced in disproportionately high volumes in the Uyghur region that are part of global supply chains: cotton, tomato products, pepper products, nuts, rayon, calcium carbide, polysilicon, wind turbines, and beryllium.

 How the Uyghur Forced Labor Prevention Act will work and the signal to other markets